awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-share.md

 # Share a Change Calendar entry<a name="change-calendar-share"></a>

-You can share a Change Calendar entry with other AWS accounts by using the AWS Management Console\.
+You can share a Change Calendar entry with other AWS accounts by using the AWS Systems Manager console \.
 When you share a calendar, the calendar is read\-only to users in the shared account\.

+## Share a Change Calendar entry \(console\)<a name="change-calendar-share-entry-console"></a>

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.